HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Aspidistra

 Possibly the most famous hardy houseplant of all time.
-The Aspidistra with its large green leaves will cope with it all, wild temperature changes, dusty leaves, cold draughts and even fumes from coal fires (those Victorians expected a lot from these plants!).
-So it's probably no surprise that low light growing doesn't even faze this houseplant.
+The Aspidistra with its large green leaves, will cope with anything: wild temperature changes, dusty leaves, cold drafts, and even fumes from coal fires (those Victorians truly expected a lot from these plants!).

 Capable of dealing with poor light, the Aspidistra in this photo can also handle poor air quality and variable temperatures